Secure Your Space Now

 Making Meaningful Connections

-Our home is a large bunkhouse at the Yellow Bird Woman Sanctuary conservation ranch, a few miles outside the main reservation town of Browning.
-Accommodations of a ranch house, bunkhouse, showers, kitchen and historic out-buildins are basic, but the breathtaking view of the Rocky Mountain Front is really all you need.
+Our home base is the Yellow Bird Woman Sanctuary conservation ranch, a few miles outside the main reservation town of Browning.
+Accommodations of a ranch house, bunkhouse, showers, kitchen and historic out-buildins are basic, but clean and comfortable.
+The breathtaking view of the Rocky Mountain Front absorbs us.
 We were originally invited to live here in the early 2000s by the late Elouise Cobell, a tribal member highly respected for her fight to preserve native lands.
 We continue to live and work here in her honor.
-While here, you’ll be invited to traditional activities open to very few who are not Blackfeet.
-You will meet tribal historians, spiritual leaders, storytellers, ranchers and naturalists.
+While here, you will meet tribal historians, spiritual leaders, storytellers, ranchers and naturalists.
 You will join in sweat ceremonies, maybe help build a sacred Sun Dance lodge, and attend a powwow.
-It may just be a few weeks in summer but a cultural immersion like this provides the deep understanding of many seasons.
+It may just be a few weeks in summer, but a cultural immersion like this provides the deep understanding of many seasons.

-“The backpacking pushed me outside of my comfort zone into an uncomfortable situation at first.
+“The outdoor activities pushed me outside of my comfort zone at first.
 The leaders helped me conquer my fears of the wilderness.
 I loved getting out of my city lifestyle and living a simpler life that was more carefree.”

 SETTING OUT TO GO BEYOND